FEATURED DESIGNSVIEW ALL FEATURED

 JWAN YOSEF, Electrical, 2019 (in-situ), Edition of 20 + 1 AP, Numbered, Accompanied by a Certificate of Authenticity, Hand knotted, Tibetan weave, 200 x 325 cm (79 x 128 ins), Silk, High & Low Cut, Custom size upon request

 NAN GOLDIN AND MICKALENE THOMAS SELECTED AS THE YEAR'S MOST INFLUENTIAL ARTISTS

-We're pleased to announce that Nan Goldin and Mickalene Thomas, part of Henzel Studio's artist program HENZEL STUDIO COLLABORATIONS are selected as two of the most infuential artists of 2019.
+We're pleased to announce that Nan Goldin and Mickalene Thomas, part of Henzel Studio's artist program HENZEL STUDIO COLLABORATIONS are selected as two of the most influential artists.
 According to Artsy; "The year’s most influential artists drove unprecedented crowds to museums, incited heated debates, spurred Instagram sensations, and set splashy auction records.
 Some harnessed innovative digital technologies, while others took centuries-old craft techniques to new heights."
 Nan Goldin was this fall named the second-most powerful person in the art world by ArtReview.
 Thomas continued to be a force within the art world, as well, with solo shows at Galerie Nathalie Obadia in Paris during FIAC, at the Contemporary Arts Center in New Orleans, and a striking survey, “Better Nights,” at The Bass, which opened the week of Art Basel in Miami Beach.